NL0125/NL_BlueStamp_Portfolio/index.md

 # Second Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/0vOc4PQThgg?si=_IhgSQ82rfejddvE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For my second milestone, I designed the layout of where each component I created would go on the carbon fiber vest I would make.
 During this process, I also 3D printed circuit boxes for ease of gluing each circuit to foam pads (that would be glued onto the carbon fiber).
+I then hot glued the circuits onto the carbon fiber vest

 # Second Milestone Images
 Schematics for attaching circuits to carbon fiber (to be worn like shown)